 EXERCISE 4-5: Now create a plot of the logarithm of the expenditures in dollars as a function of year.
-Adjust the scales to fill the plotting space (if necessary), and add labels and a title.
+Adjust the scales to fill the plotting space (if necessary) and add labels and a title.
 Notice that the very non-linear relationship between Year and Expenditure seen in Exercise 4-2 has become much simpler looking.
 Because of this, we would say that expenditures and time have a logarithmic relationship.
 Create a linear trendline in your Year vs. Log(\$) plot.
 Does it fit the observed relationship?
 Don't forget to put the formula for the trendline on the plot.

 Question 4-1: What does your plot from Exercise 4-5 suggest that the annual expenditure will be in the year 2020?
-Use the formula for the trendline you just created IN Exercise 4-5 to make this prediction.
-Show all work in your calculation and display your answer in Standard Notation, Scientific Notation, and logarithmic form.
+Use the formula for the trendline you just created in Exercise 4-5 to make this prediction.
+Show all work in your calculation.
+Note that the formula will return the logarithm of the predicted expense.
+Record this and convert it to the expense itself using Equation 1.
+Express the result in both standard notation and scientific notation.
 Can we be confident in this prediction?
 Explain why or why not.